aakarsh12x/Yuno-GeoSpatial-Social-Media/README.md

 ## 🙏 Acknowledgments

 - Next.js team for the amazing framework
+- PostgreSQL and PostGIS for geospatial capabilities
+- Socket.IO for real-time communication
 - Tailwind CSS for the utility-first approach
 - Framer Motion for smooth animations
-- Socket.IO for real-time communication
-- PostGIS for geospatial capabilities

 ---